 Overview of Parkinson’s Disease

 Parkinson’s disease is a chronic, progressive disorder of the nervous system that causes the malfunction and death of nerve cells in the brain.
-Parkinson’s disease (PD) typically starts with a minor tremor and develops gradually, eventually causing stiffness throughout the body and slowing movement.
+Parkinson’s disease (PD) typically starts with a minor tremor and develops gradually, eventually causing stiffness and slowing movement.
 Some neurons produce dopamine, a chemical that sends messages to the part of the brain that controls movement, and as these neurons die from Parkinson’s disease, the amount of dopamine decreases and movement is subsequently affected.

 While the cause of Parkinson’s disease is unknown, genes and environmental triggers likely play a role.
 Specific genetic mutations have been identified and having a close relative with Parkinson’s increases chances of developing the disease.
 Exposure to certain toxins like herbicides and pesticides could also increase risk.